 The statistic on Finnish pensioners is published once per year.
-It is published in autumn of the year following the year of statistics.
 The time of publication is listed in the publication calendar of the Finnish Centre for Pensions at www.etk.fi/statistics and on the web pages of Kela atwww.kela.fi/statistics.
 The data in the statistical yearbook are final.

 Coherence and comparability of data

 The statistic has been produced since 1981.
 From the beginning, it has depicted the numbers and average pensions of individuals receiving pension from the earnings-related and/or national pension schemes.
-Data on pension expenditure was added in 1995 and data on new retirees in 2001.
+Data on new retirees was added in 2001.
 Over the years, amendments have been made to both pension schemes and the scope of the statistic has been broadened.
 The time series of the statistic are primarily comparable.

 The comparability of the time series is affected by e.g. the following changes: